-Through the tree-rooty forest section a fantail followed us closely for about 30 minutes.
-We got the bird caller out numerous time to talk to him, and he flitted around us hopping from branch to branch, around our heads and feet.
+Through the tree-rooty forest section, a fantail followed us closely for about 30 minutes.
+We got the bird caller out numerous times to talk to him, and he flitted around us hopping from branch to branch, around our heads and feet.

 Shortly after the Anchorage turnoff the track split again and we were back on the main Coastal Track with options to head for Anchorage (left) and Marahau (right).
 We took off in the direction of Marahau and came to the junction to Observation Beach.
 We decided to head down to the beach for some lunch.

 We were down at the beach by 2 pm and immediately got into our togs for a swim.
 It was a scorcher of a day and the water was really warm.
 There were only a few other people there and we wondered if people didn’t come here because it was down quite a steep hill and a little way off the main track.